neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 Javascript is unavoidable when developing a web-hosted _application_, but a site focused on static _content delivery_ doesn't need such infrastructure.
-Given the impressive capabilities that modern HTML and CSS afford, I initially set out to redesign this site with no Javascript at all.
+Given the impressive capabilities that modern HTML and CSS afford, I set out to redesign this site with no Javascript at all.

 The goal of purging JS was... mostly achieved.